The AMDA is partnering with Medlive to bring this exciting program to HCPs in the Pompe community.

 Program Details:

-Title: Newly Available Therapies to Improve Mobility and Respiratory Outcomes in Late-onset Pompe Disease: Early Diagnosis and Treatment Selection
+Title: Newly Available Therapies to Improve Mobility and Respiratory Outcomes in Late-onset Pompe DiseaseA form of Pompe disease that begins after infancy and usually progresses more slowly.
+More: Early Diagnosis and Treatment Selection

 Launch Date: November 21, 2024